jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-04-29-upstream-productivity.md

 And importantly productivity is not about getting more done but producing more stuff that actually matters to you and others.

-This is why taking care of your biological health, your energy levels, and working on things that truly excite you are key.
+This is why taking care of your biological health, your energy levels, and working on things that truly excite you are the key factors.

 Anything you put out into the world contains [traces of your energy when you created it](https://www.youtube.com/watch?v=3TNm8MJXKfc).
 All work is a form of energy transfer.